 Where do we go?

 Fossil hunting expeditions generally take place on the Peace River in central Fla. and are approximately 2 hours driving distance from Ft.
 Lauderdale, Vero Beach areas, 1 hour from Sarasota, Tampa and approximately 1-1/2 hours from the Orlando area.
 1 hour from downtown Ft.
 Myers.
 We often visit the towns of Wauchula, Zolfo Springs and Arcadia.
-In north Florida, Gainesville is another destination for our tours.
 Transportation is not supplied.
 Tours last 5-6 hours, not including travel time.

 When and where do we meet?

 We usually meet at a pre-arranged location near the river at 9:30 am.
+We return to our vehicles about 4 PM.
 Directions to the meeting locations will be provided by Paleo Discoveries.

 What do I wear?